chriskgernon/chriskgernon/final_project/index.md

 Fourth, uploading my data took several steps.
 I made a [Mapbox](https://www.mapbox.com/) account, and I used Mapbox studio to upload my data and style my basemap and symbols.
 In order to do this I first uploaded my data as a tileset in Mapbox Studio by clicking on tilesets and uploading the file from my computer.

 ![pic](./tileset.PNG/)

 Next, I converted my dataset into a tileset.
 Then, I selected the monochrome style.
 Finally, I uploaded my data into the style.

+# Discussion

+The purpose of this class was to learn about open-source software and the ethics of transparency, accessability, and reproducibility.
+Mapbox presents an interesting case when it comes to open-source.
+It started as an open-source project, and it is responsible for a lot of the up-keep and comprehensiveness of Open Street Maps.
+Additionally, they are significant contributors to Mapbox GL-JS JavaScript library and Leaflet JavaScript library.
+However, recently they now require payment in order to access all of their features, particularly in Mapbox Studio.
+Every service they offer is free for those who do not require a high volume of monthly requests.
+Depending on what resource you want to use, you are required to pay a couple of dollars if you need more than 50,000, 100,0000, or 750,000 requests per month, depending on the product.
+Additionally, they offer both paid and free support for Mapbox projects.
+Here is a the listing of their prices.

+!